valorcurse/cloth-simulation/README.md

 cloth-simulation
 ================

-A cloth simulation using vertlets written in Python
+A cloth simulation using vertlets written in Python.

+Libs:
+Pyglet 1.1.4